Sonpeth: Transport

-Major city Aurangabad is 171 km and Nanded is 109 km from Sonpeth.
+Major city chhatrapati sambhajinagar is 171 km and Nanded is 109 km from Sonpeth.

 Governance

 Sonpeth comes under Parbhani (Lok Sabha constituency) for Indian general elections and current member of Parliament representing this constituency is Sanjay Haribhau Jadhav of Shiv Sena.

 Sonpeth comes under Pathri (Vidhan Sabha constituency) for assembly elections of Maharashtra.
 Current representative from this constituency in Maharashtra state assembly is Suresh Warpudkar who was Indian National Congress.